Murgeye/teamspeak3-python-bot/README.md

 Simple Teamspeak 3 bot based on the ts3API located at https://github.com/Murgeye/ts3API.

+#Getting the bot
+1. Clone this repository
+2. Update the ts3API submodule by running `git submodule update --init --recursive` in the directory created in 1.

 # Configuration
 You need a configuration file called config.ini in the bots root directory. config.example.ini should help to get you started with that.
 The format of the